MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 To ensure that the logs are read, make sure that your Defender for Identity sensor has advanced audit policy settings configured correctly.
 To [make sure Windows Event 8004 is audited](deploy/configure-windows-event-collection.md#event-id-8004) as needed by the service, review your [NTLM audit settings](/archive/blogs/askds/ntlm-blocking-and-you-application-analysis-and-auditing-methodologies-in-windows-7)

- to analyze the logs of the [Windows Events listed here](deploy/configure-windows-event-collection.md#relevant-windows-events).
-These events are read automatically by Defender for Identity sensors with correct [advanced audit policy settings](deploy/configure-windows-event-collection.md). .

 ## Next steps

 - [Defender for Identity prerequisites](deploy/prerequisites.md)